christinanelson/curtina.github.io/index.md

     - [Harrassment and Discrimination](https://mcgill.ca/how-to-report/harassment-discrimination)
     - [Sexual Violence](https://mcgill.ca/how-to-report/sexual-violence/filing-report)
     - [Senior Equity & Inclusion Advsior](https://www.mcgill.ca/how-to-report/about-contact/seia)
+      - "The Senior Equity & Inclusion Advisor (SEIA) oversees the integration of equity work at the University—such as programming, resource development, and the intake of complaints—under the guidance of McGill’s Policy on Harassment and Discrimination Prohibited by Law.
+The SEIA is also the intake person for reports filed through McGill's Policy against Sexual Violence and ensures that such reports are submitted to a duly qualified external special investigator"

 - Equity, Diversity and Inclusion Resources
   - [Equity at McGill](https://www.mcgill.ca/equity/)